2020 Northwest High School Honor Jazz Band

 The PLU Honor Jazz Band is open by nomination to high schools.
 Your students will enjoy a full day of music making with other talented young musicians.
 The event features workshops, rehearsals, a jam session, and a final concert, which will be held in the beautiful Karen Hille Phillips Center for the Performing Arts at PLU.
 The students will be coached by the PLU jazz faculty as they prepare to perform the final concert.

-Nominations for February 2020 are now open:
+Nominations for February 2020 are now closed.

 High school directors, please use the link provided above to create or login with an OpusEvent account to nominate and recommend students that you would like to participate in the Northwest High School Honor Jazz Band.
 The nomination deadline is November 1, 2019.
 We ask that before nominating a student, please check with each student concerning their availability.
 There is a participant fee of $55 for each student participating in the Honor Jazz Band.